 Q: What about the movies?

 A: FUNimation's original license included Movie 8 (Episode of Alabasta) and it was dubbed and released on both DVD and Blu-ray.
-They have also acquired the rights for "One Piece Film: Strong World", which saw release in 2013 as well as "One Piece Film: Z" which is due for release on 9/30/14.
+They have also acquired the rights for "One Piece Film: Strong World", which saw release in 2013 as well as "One Piece Film: Z" which released in 2014.

 Q: Are episodes 207+ in widescreen?